 Why can tech startups find hundreds of millions of dollars in funding practically overnight, even for terrible ideas, but real estate is reserved for a very small and elite group, even when the potential projects are amazing?

-So, if you are an experienced investor currently and want to diversify or simplify your portfolio, online investing is a great place.
+So, if you are an experienced investor currently and want to diversify or simplify your portfolio, online investing is a great place and that’s why I made this Fundrise Review.
 On the other hand, new investors might find online investing a great place to start!